Nooberieno/DnD-Homebrew/Gojo's Guide to Cursing/subclasses/Cursed Techniques/Limitless.md

 _Note_: When casting Blue and Red with the same center point, you can spend 6 Sorcery Points to combine them into Hollow Purple.

 ### Level 17: _Domain Expansion: Infinite Void_
 You learn the ins and outs of your technique and can inscribe it into space itself.
 This acts as your 9th level spell.
+Once your domain ends you may not use any of your technique features untill you complete a long or short rest.

 _9th level Evocation_
 **Casting Time**: 1 action